minchinweb/openttd-metalibrary/readme.md

 Changelog
 ===============================================================================
-### Version 9
+### Version 10

-Released 2015-01-10
+Released 2025-07-14

-- bug fix to Python build script (specifically, fix NoGo library version)
-- update build script to work with Python 3000
+- allow option to replace null values (rather than crash) when converting Arrays (and Arrays of Tiles) to strings
+- return a buoy count of zero on an unfinished ship path
+- add `Extras.MultiMax()` function

 Read the complete [Changelog](md_openttd-metalibrary_changelog.html).